microsoft/chat-copilot/plugins/OBO/README.md

 > **IMPORTANT:** This sample is for educational purposes only and is not recommended for production deployments.

-> **NOTE:** This plugin was implemented as a native Semantic Kernel function, in the WebAPI code.
+> **NOTE:** This plugin was implemented as a native Kernel function, in the WebAPI code.
 This is not an implementation of the OpenAI plugin spec.

 > **NOTE:** This plugin works better GTP-4 or GTP-4-Turbo as these models works better with the function model.